 The Arts-in-Education Coordinator assists the districts in Arts-in-Education programming and maintains a website that lists artists, art institutions and art resources.
 Workshops are offered to provide information regarding the Learning Standards for the Arts and State Education Department guidelines.

-Model Schools Program

-Susannah Renzi or Angelo Urrico 845.486.4840 ext.
-3112
+Model Schools Program Angelo Urrico 845.486.4840 ext.
+4571